 You may be wondering how cream foundation differs from liquid and powder formulas.
 It’s important to know what to expect in terms of coverage, cost, and ingredients, among other things.
-If you’re curious, it’s time to read our buying guide on cream foundation makeup.
 We cover the attributes of this cutting-edge formula and share plenty of shopping and application tips.

 Cream foundation typically offers medium and full coverage.
 Liquid and powder formulas, on the other hand, are more sheer and require considerable building to achieve heavier coverage.
 With that said, cream coverage can be a bit heavy for those who desire minimal coverage.

 Cream foundation is blend-friendly, smooth, and luxurious for easy blending.
 Liquid foundations vary considerably when it comes to the ease of blending and spreading out the formula.
 They can also be challenging to blend with powder products, like blush or bronzer, as they can absorb particles and pigment.
 Powder formula requires some savvy dabbing to avoid looking patchy.